DynareJulia/Dynare.jl/README.md

 using Pkg
 pkg"add Dynare"
 ```
+It is strongly recommended to install Dynare in a fresh Julia environment in order to avoid conflicts with other packages

 ## Update
 If you already have a version of Dynare installed (not in development mode):
 ```